-Board of Governors Fee Waiver (BOGFW)
+Promise Grant (Formerly Board of Governors Fee Waiver)

 California residents who attend community colleges may be eligible to have their Enrollment Fees paid by the state of California.
 There are three ways to qualify.
-Use the Board of Governor's Fee Waiver application for Method A or B. Use the FAFSA for Method C.
+The Promise Grant application includes Method A or B. The FAFSA includes Method C.